YottaDB/YDBDoc/MessageRecovery/errors.rst

 BOVTMGTEOVTM, Journal file xxxx has beginning timestamp aaaa greater than end timestamp bbbb

 MUPIP Error: This indicates that the beginning time stamp aaaa of the journal file xxxx is greater than the ending timestamp bbbb.
-This could be due to something that changed the system time,such as a daylight savings time change or a testing time reset, while YottaDB was journaling.
+This could be due to something that changed the system time, such as a daylight savings time change or a testing time reset, while YottaDB was journaling.
 YottaDB recommends against changing system time during YottaDB Run-time as a matter of course, as this disruption is not heavily tested.

 Action: Changing system time during YottaDB run-time is not allowed.
 Contact your YottaDB support channel for further assistance.